mhamaditshyaw-lang/shyawSoftKey/replit.md

 Preferred communication style: Simple, everyday language.
 - Edit archive form should only have name, date, and description fields (simplified from complex evaluation form)
+- Description field should always start empty for writing new content, not pre-filled with existing data